International Prospective Students

 What Tests Are Required To Be Taken Upon Arrival?

 - Essay prompt asking students to use material from both the reading and the listening

 - TU Oral Interview:

-- Undergraduate students will be interviewed by the ELAC director and/or a faculty member from the school of their major.
+- Undergraduate students will be interviewed by the ESL director and/or a faculty member from the school of their major.

 - Graduate students will be interviewed by the Dean of Graduate Studies and/or the program chair of their degree program.

 What If My English Language Score Met The University Requirements?

 Students entering degree programs who have achieved university-stated scores on the TOEFL, IELTS, MELAB, Cambridge tests, or any other English proficiency test accepted by the university will not take the Accuplacer test.
 Undergraduates will take the integrated essay test to determine placement in the appropriate section of ENG140 or ENG141.
 Graduate students will take the integrated essay, the oral interview, and a plagiarism/citation quiz to confirm their ability to respond orally and in writing to the kinds of integrative questions used in graduate classes.
 Graduate students who have sufficient TOEFL or other scores, but who score below a 5 on the essay and/or below a 4.4 in the interview may be assigned specific support work by the Graduate Dean and the Program Chair of their degree program.